 The Charlotte Ledger: a new approach to journalism in a growing city

-Join the thousands of Charlotte residents who have discovered The Charlotte Ledger, a new digital publication with original information about Charlotte that you won’t find anywhere else.
+Join the thousands of Charlotte residents who have discovered The Charlotte Ledger, a digital publication with original information about Charlotte that you won’t find anywhere else.

 Readers depend on us to cut through the noise and give them important and interesting local insights that are relevant to their lives.
 [Intrigued?
 Browse our recent work on this website]